w326004741/OO-Software-Design-Dev/Assignment2/README.md

 > By: Weichen Wang

 ## Overview
 The Assignment2 based on the Assignment1, extend Assignment1 code to a web application with the functionality of a world atlas with a journey planner.
+The JSON file is located in the project folder `(Assignment2/data.json)`, file name is data.json.

 ## How to use this project: